How to Become a Transcriptionist

 What is a Transcription Job?

 Transcription refers to the process of turning an audio file into text.
-The person who works in transcription often referred to as a transcriptionist or sometimes a transcriber.
+The person who works in transcription is often referred to as a transcriptionist or sometimes a transcriber.
 He or she listens to the audio and then types the words into a word processor.

 Why Are Transcription Services Important?